Minerva (video game): Storyline

 Minerva takes place in the Half-Life universe.
 Part of the first level is played in and around a World War II bunker, placed in an unknown, oceanic location, identified in the mod's blog as the Baltic Sea.
 The player assumes the role of an unnamed protagonist, hinted to be a renegade member of the Combine Overwatch, infiltrating, exploring, and ultimately destroying the Combine base on the island.

-In contrast to Half-Life 2, no non-hostile characters or dialogue ever appear; instead, the player is aided by a mysterious guide, the eponymous "Minerva", whom also serves to relay story information to the player.
+In contrast to Half-Life 2, no non-hostile characters or dialogue appear; instead, the player is aided by a mysterious guide, the eponymous "Minerva", who serves to relay story information to the player.
 Though Minerva is never seen, she stylizes herself as a "goddess", with messages indicating she is somewhere in Earth's orbit aboard a satellite.

 The plot is progressed through radio messages from Minerva, relayed as text rather than spoken words.
 Minerva's communications initially are sarcastic and dismissive, and her demeanour brusque, treating the player as a data-gathering tool at her disposal.
 Information and storyline is revealed in short segments over the course of the chapters, often with no explanation; for example, in Metastasis she reveals that her (and therefore the player's) goal is to discover the Combine's purposes on and underneath the episode's island, but not why she considers this important or how the player became involved in the first place.

 As the story progresses the protagonist fights through the base's lower levels, discovering a massive portal by which the Combine are teleporting soldiers.
 This shocks Minerva, who states that it leads to a world the Combine are sieging.
-Minerva betrays the protagonist after he sabotages the Combine's defenses, activating an orbital laser and attempting to destroy the base as she declares him a "redeemed traitor."
+Minerva betrays the protagonist after he sabotages the Combine's defenses, activating an orbital laser and attempting to destroy the base as she declares him a "redeemed traitor".
 He survives, however, and Minerva becomes apologetic, later admitting she has grown "attached" to him.
 She explains that the portal, wherever it may lead, could mean the difference between life and death for billions of people, hence her desperation to destroy it.
 She urges him to escape as she recharges the satellite's laser, as the Combine have become aware of her location and she fears retribution.
 With the aid of Minerva and a stolen helicopter, the protagonist fights to the surface and escapes the island just as it is annihilated by a second orbital blast.

 Minerva's communications are unusual in that each is prefixed by a time/date stamp in International Date Format (ISO 8601), giving an explicit timescale to the plot.
 These timestamps extend to several written pieces on the series' website that give background to the story.
 From these and the in-game messages it is possible to construct a partial timeline of events covered in the Minerva series.